mrmonsif/Google-Cloud---RDP/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
-You can't install any apps after connected rdp in colab so if you want to install any applications just copy this/original respository into new and open/edit rdp.sh file, locate line19 -23 mention the application you want to install(terminal cmd code) i wanted qbittorrent(for seeding) so i create this respo
+You can't install any apps after connected rdp in colab so if you want to install any applications just copy this/original respository into new and open/edit rdp.sh file, locate line19 -23 mention the application you want to install(terminal cmd code)